Meet the Team

 Clinical Trial Project Officer

-Alison is a Registered Nurse with over 30 years’ experience in Australia and the UK as well as volunteer experience in Zimbabwe and Indonesia.
-Previous research roles have been as a Clinical Research Nurse and Research Study Coordinator in the specialties of oncology, diabetes and endocrinology.
+Alison is a Registered Nurse who has worked in Australia and the UK as well as a volunteered in Zimbabwe and Indonesia.
+Alison has more than 15 years’ experience in clinical trials working as a Clinical Research Nurse and Study Coordinator in specialties of Oncology, Diabetes and Cardiovascular Health in Hospitals and community-based settings in collaboration with General Practices.

 Yvonne Stott